Prison reform: History

 Prisons have only been used as the primary punishment for criminal acts in the last few centuries.
 Far more common earlier were various types of corporal punishment, public humiliation, penal bondage, and banishment for more severe offenses, as well as capital punishment, all of which occur today.

-The concept of incarceration was presented circa 1750 as a more humane form of punishment than the corporal and capital punishment.
+The concept of incarceration was presented in c.
+1750 as a more humane form of punishment than corporal and capital punishment.
 They were originally designed as a way for criminals to participate in religious self-reflection and self-reform as a form of penance, hence the term penitentiary.

 Prisons contained both felons and debtors—the latter of which were allowed to bring in wives and children.
 The jailer made his money by charging the inmates for food and drink and legal services and the whole system was rife with corruption.
 One reform of the sixteenth century was the establishment of the London Bridewell as a house of correction for women and children.
-This was the only place any medical services were provided.
+This was the only place where any medical services were provided.